 “I’m very much humbled and very happy.
-It’s was very fulfilling to see the number of people watching and the amount of support that we are getting for beach volleyball—not only for the Philippine team but even for other athletes, as well,” Soriano said.
+It’s was very fulfilling to see the number of people watching.
+The amount of support that we are getting for beach volleyball is amazing.
+Not only for the Philippine team but even for other athletes, as well,” Soriano said.

 Filipino fans were treated to and spoiled with world-class beach volleyball action in the four-day, one-star tournament.

 “Hopefully this is the start.
 This can be the catalyst for what we really want, which is beach volleyball to be here in the Philippines.
-And it’s a sport for the masses talaga.
+It’s a sport for the masses, Talaga.
 A sport that people can enjoy and that everybody can learn to love, as well,” Soriano said.

-Among the four Filipina pairs that competed, Sisi Rondina and Dzi Gervacio advanced the most, making it to the quarterfinals.
-Meanwhile, reigning BVR national champions Karen Quilario and Lot Catubag secured a round-of-12 spot and were just a point away from advancing to the top eight.
+Among the four Filipino pairs that competed, Sisi Rondina and Dzi Gervacio advanced the most, making it to the quarterfinals.
+Meanwhile, reigning BVR national champions Karen Quilario and Lot Catubag secured a round-of-12 spot.
+They were just a point away from advancing to the top eight.
 Both feats, Soriano considered being a breakthrough for the sport in the country.

-The Filipinas defied tremendous odds—especially with Rondina and Gervacio beating much taller and experienced pairs from the United States and Canada, and Quilario and Catubag, who pushed reigning Asian U19 champions Thailand to three extended sets before losing in a valiant effort.
+The Filipinas defied tremendous odds—especially with Rondina and Gervacio beating much taller and experienced pairs from the United States and Canada.
+Quilario and Catubag, who pushed reigning Asian U19 champions Thailand to three extended sets before losing in a valiant effort.

 The FIVB World Tour is a good gauge for those vying for slots in future beach volleyball tournaments like next year’s Southeast Asian Games that the Philippines is hosting.